ninahonyango/Packet-Capture-Analysis/README.md

 This configuration ensures that both virtual machines are on the same isolated network segment, enabling seamless communication between the attacker (Kali Linux) and the target (Metasploitable 2) while keeping the setup secure from external threats.

 To ensure secure and isolated communication between the attacker and target machine, the network was configured using VirtualBox's "Host-Only Adapter" mode.
-This setup allows both virtual machines to interact with each other without any external internet access — an ideal environment for penetration testing.
+This setup allows both virtual machines to interact with each other without any external internet access.

 #### 🔎 Verifying Connectivity: